 International dimensions are present in the majority of course modules using case studies and examples of an international nature.
 All modules are informed by the global context of business (becoming a global citizen is a core course learning outcome).
-Particular modules more explicitly embed international content for example Managing the Global Supply Chain, Comparative and International Management and Contemporary Issues in Strategic Market Management.
-We address the NBS goal 'evidence the capacity to act as a global citizen' in Developing Professional Impact at Final Year.
+Particular modules more explicitly embed comparative international content for example Managing the Global Supply Chain, Comparative and International Management and Contemporary Issues in Strategic Market Management.
+We address the NBS goal 'evidence the capacity to act as a global citizen' in the Leadership and Employability module at Final Year.

-The Course provides you with an awareness of corporate responsibility and sustainability issues from the start.
+The Course provides you with an awareness of corporate responsibility and sustainability issues from Year 1.
 For example the Year 1 Essentials of Business Development module requires you to establish a hypothetical business.
 Within the planning process for the business, students have to consider ethical and sustainability issues as part of the project (Sustainable Development Goal 9).
-As part of the assessment for the Final year Developing Professional Impact module, you are required to undertake a group project addressing the challenges faced by local organisations regarding 'Responsible Consumption and Production' (Sustainable Development Goal 12).
-As part of Developing Professional Impact you are required to complete the Sustainability in Practice Certificate, which considers sustainable objectives.
+As part of the assessment for the Final year L&E module, you are required to undertake a group project addressing the challenges faced by local organisations regarding 'Responsible Consumption and Production' (Sustainable Development Goal 12).
+As part of the Leadership and Employability module you are required to complete the Sustainability in Practice Certificate, which considers sustainable objectives.